Discrete versus continuous domain models for disease mapping

 Childhood leukaemia is a rare cancer and the only established environmental risk factor is ionising radiation in high doses \citep{Wakeford2013}.
 The childhood leukaemia example is of particular interest, as there have been a number of reports of childhood leukaemia clusters in the literature \citep{McNally2004}.
 Most of these clusters were discovered incidentally and it is not possible, in retrospect, to judge whether they represent true deviations from a flat risk scenario.
 Indeed in a recent systematic investigation of spatial clustering in Switzerland, we found that quite remarkable aggregations of cases are well compatible with a flat risk scenario \citep{Konstantinoudis2017}.
 Disease mapping is another approach of identifying areas of high risk, that may be more sensitive to areas of irregular shapes and long range spatial trends.

-Data for childhood leukaemia was available through the Swiss Childhood Cancer Registry (SCCR), which is a nationwide registry with a estimated completeness $>95\%$ since the mid 90s \citep{Schindler2015}.
+Data for childhood leukaemia were available through the Swiss Childhood Cancer Registry (SCCR), which is a nationwide registry with a estimated completeness $>95\%$ since the mid 90s \citep{Schindler2015}.
 For this study we used the precise geocoded locations of place at diagnosis of the 334 registered childhood leukaemia cases diagnosed during 1985--2015 in the canton of Zürich.
-Precise geocodes for the population were available through the 2000 Swiss census and the density was calculated using a \SI{500 x 500}{m} grid.
-We have fitted LGCP and BYM models using the exact same specifications as in the simulation study (see online supplement, Figure~S26 for prior-posterior plots of the hyperparameters).
-We have mapped the risk estimates of both models as well as the exceedance probabilities defined as $\Pr(\hat{\lambda}_g > 0.0016)$, where 0.0016 is the ratio of the number $n = 334$ of leukaemia cases divided by the total population at risk $P_{\mcw} = 206,\!532$.
-We have also highlighted areas, for which the exceedance probabilities surpass the thresholds 0.5 and 0.8.
-The sensitivity and specificity observed in our simulation study for these thresholds are reported in Table~S5 of the online supplement.
+Precise geocodes for all children of the general population were available through the previous decennial questionnaire-based national censuses (1990, 2000) and the annual register-based censuses beginning in 2010.
+The population denominator was calculated in a similar way as in \citep{Li2012a}.
+Briefly, we calculated the expected number of cases $E_g$ per $g$--th Voronoi cell (or municipality for the BYM) as follows: